Sharmenkay/Nursing_Wizard-of-Oz/README.md

 This is a Wizard of Oz prototype using Streamlit to simulate a rule-based nursing decision support tool.

+Features:

-•	Simulates nurse workflow following the Nursing Process (Assessment, Diagnosis, Outcomes, Identification, Planning, Implementation, Evaluation)
+- Simulates nurse workflow following the Nursing Process:
+  (Assessment → Diagnosis → Outcomes Identification → Planning → Implementation → Evaluation)

-•	Integrated with the Morse Fall Scale to assess and guide fall risk intervention
+- Integrated with the Morse Fall Scale to assess and guide fall risk intervention

-•	Grounded in the 2023 Public Health Nurse Protocols for contextual justification
+- Grounded in the Georgia 2023 Public Health Nurse Protocols for contextual justification

-•	Designed to study trust** and plausibility in decision support (pre-ML/XAI phase)
+- Designed to support research into trust and plausibility in clinical decision support
+  (Pre-ML/XAI phase using rule-based logic)

-•	Outputs rule-based justification aligned with XAIR framework.
+- Outputs rule-based justifications aligned with the XAIR framework

 Purpose: